Selective machine learning of doubly robust functionals: Challenges of selective machine learning for doubly robust inference

-As we expect the variance term to be of order $1/n$ conditional on training sample, we may focus primarily on minimizing the squared bias.
-As no unbiased estimator of $\text{bias}^2(\widehat \psi_{k,l})$ exists, minimizing $\text{bias}^2(\widehat \psi_{k,l})$ will generally not be possible without incurring excessive bias.
-In the next section, we propose alternative criteria for selecting an estimator with a certain optimality condition that is nearly attainable empirically.
+As we expect the variance term to be of order $1/n$ conditional on training sample, we may focus primarily on minimizing the squared bias. \yifan{To the best of our knowledge, no unbiased estimator of $\text{bias}(\widehat \psi_{k,l})$ exists without an additional assumption, otherwise it would be possible to obtain an estimator of the functional of interest with influence function that, contrary to fact, does not depend on a nuisance parameter \citep{ibragimov2013statistical}.
+Therefore, minimizing $\text{bias}^2(\widehat \psi_{k,l})$ will generally not be possible without incurring additional uncertainty, without an additional assumption about the underlying data generating process.} In the next section, we propose an alternative criterion for selecting an estimator with a certain optimality condition that is nearly attainable empirically without further restrictions about the underlying data generating process.

 \begin{remark} Recall that consistent estimators of the propensity score and outcome regression are not necessarily contained as candidates for selection, so the minimal squared bias may not necessarily converge to zero asymptotically; nevertheless, it will do so when at least one nuisance parameter is estimated consistently.
-Furthermore, as we formally establish in Sections~\ref{sec:theory1} and \ref{sec:theory2} and illustrate in our simulations, when a library of flexible machine learning estimators is used to estimate nuisance parameters, the approach proposed in the next section behaves nearly as well as an oracle that selects the estimator with smallest average squared bias, which vanishes at least as fast as any given choice of machine learners.
+Furthermore, as we formally establish in Sections~\ref{sec:theory1} and \ref{sec:theory2} and illustrate in our simulations, when a library of flexible machine learning estimators is used to estimate nuisance parameters, the approach proposed in the next section behaves nearly as well as an oracle that selects the estimator with the smallest average squared bias, which vanishes at least as fast as any given choice of machine learners.
 This is quite remarkable as the proposed approach avoids directly estimating the squared bias. \end{remark}